syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Working-with-SfToolTip.md

 ## Changing location of the ToolTip

-The location of the tooltip to be shown can be customized in `ToolTipShowing` event using the `e.Location` property.
+The location of the tooltip to be shown can be customized in the `ToolTipShowing` event using the `e.Location` property.

 {% tabs %}
 {% highlight c# %}